Cash flow is essential for a healthy business.

 But keeping track of cash gets trickier as your business grows.
-To complicate matters, there are two big methods of reporting cash flow—direct and indirect reporting.

-- Direct and indirect cash flow methods use different techniques to report operating cash—the cash generated from your main source of revenue.
+- Direct and indirect cash flow methods use different techniques to report operating cash—the cash generated from your primary source of revenue.
 Investment cash and financing cash are handled the same way in both methods.

 - What is a cash flow statement?